The Magic Crane: Music

+The theme song "The Magic Crane" was composed by Ng Tai-kong with the lyrics by Lily Ho, and sung by Anita Mui and Jacky Cheung.
+The insert song "Proudness" was composed by James Wong with the lyrics by Mark Lui, and sung by Winnie Hsin.

 Box office

-This film grossed HK$8,159,384 at the Hong Kong box office in its theatrical run from 19 August to 2 September 1993 in Hong Kong.
+This film grossed HK$8,159,384 at the Hong Kong box office in its theatrical run from 19 August to 2 September 1993.

 Reception

-City On Fire gave it a 6/10 rating, criticising its lack of structure and motives, while praising its practical effects and fight choreography.
-"While there’s not much on display to separate it from the rest of its energetically paced peers of the era, (...) there’s still plenty to enjoy, and the action comes thick and fast."
+The film review website City on Fire gave The Magic Crane a rating of 6/10, criticising its lack of structure and motives, while praising its practical effects and fight choreography.
+"While there's not much on display to separate it from the rest of its energetically paced peers of the era, (...) there's still plenty to enjoy, and the action comes thick and fast."